palome

 European Flax® Certified

-All Palome linen carries the European Flax® certification - a mark of responsible cultivation and traceable quality.
+Selected Palome linen pieces are made with European Flax® certified fibres, a mark of responsible cultivation and traceable quality.

 A Natural Rhythm